Basisty034/PHPUnit-Test/README.md

-# PHPUnit-Test
+# Project Testing Suite

-This project's testing suite uses PHPUnit to ensure that each application component functions correctly and interacts with each other as expected.
-Testing includes Unit Tests and Integration Tests, designed to detect and address problems early, improving overall project quality and reliability.
+This repository contains the testing suite for the project, built with PHPUnit.
+The tests cover both unit and integration testing for critical components of the application to ensure functionality, reliability, and maintainability.

+## Getting Started

+To run the PHPUnit tests, make sure you have PHP and PHPUnit installed.
+Clone the repository and navigate to the project directory: